ComposableFi/composable/code/xcvm/README.md

 `Memo` wasm message contains information to verify check sender from hash.

 `xc-master` contract verifies amount sent and proceed with move of assets up to amount in message via delegation from `xc-account`.
+Usually amount is less than sent because fees taken along the way.

 Approach is needed because there is no `amount` information can be securely transferred in `memo`.